JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/Web3 Development Frameworks.md

 For beginners, it's recommended to start with one of the more established frameworks and gradually explore additional tools as needed.
 The key is to choose tools that offer good documentation, active community support, and regular updates to ensure a smooth development experience.

-## Disclaimer
+!!!warning "    Disclaimer"

     Please note that while we strive to provide accurate and up-to-date information about Web3 development frameworks and tools, the blockchain technology landscape evolves rapidly.
 We encourage all developers to:

     - Do Your Own Research (DYOR) before implementing any framework or tool
     - Thoroughly review the documentation and security considerations of each tool
     - Test extensively in development environments before deploying to production
     - Stay updated with the latest versions and security patches
     - Verify the activity and support level of the community around each tool

     The frameworks and tools mentioned in this document are provided for informational purposes only.
 We do not endorse any specific solution and are not responsible for any issues or losses that may arise from their use.
 Always exercise due diligence and professional judgment when choosing development tools for your projects.